 What does the test result mean?

-A decreased PCV indicates anaemia.
-Further testing may be necessary to determine the exact cause of the anaemia.
+A decreased PCV indicates anaemia, or haemodilution.
+Haemodilution is usually obvious due to administration of a bolus of intravenous fluids (water containing solutions into the blood stream) or pregnancy.
+Further testing may be necessary to determine the exact cause of anaemia.

 Conditions that can result in a low PCV include